 Good story.
 Really inspiring

-Branden Taylor 19 days ago from Georgetown, TX
+Branden Taylor about 1 month ago from Georgetown, TX

 I remember I read a story about Babe Ruth he was fun Baseball player.
 There's also an Babe Ruth Candy.

 So inspiring, Such a cool story, best I've heard in a long while.

 Alejandro Erik Rodgers Pablo Hernandez III 2 months ago from Canada

 Cool!
 I love this guy, he is a cool dude!